TuomoKareoja/phone-sentiment-analysis/sphinx/getting-started.rst

 2. Execute make create_bucket.
 This will create a S3 bucket to hold all necessary data and scripts for the EMR jobs.

 3-5.
-Excecute make run_job1-3 in shell.
+Execute make run_job1-3 in shell.
 Each of these will start a separate EMR job with specific steps dictated by different json files.
 Although it is possible to put all the three scripts running at once, it is probably not actually feasible as the the limit of computing instances in AWS is by default 12 and each job takes up 5 instances.

 BEWARE!
 Using Amazon EMS is not free!
-Processing the data will cost around 10 euros (21.10.2019 pricing)
+Processing the data will cost around 25 euros (21.10.2019 pricing)

-6. Download and preprocess the data by executing make download_data.
+6. Download and pre-process the data by executing make download_data.
 The data will appear in data/raw folder.
 With two separate files.
 With one having the actual data and one containing the urls of the websites where the data comes from.